Stellantis: Park older models due to 3 Takata air bag deaths

 Takata used ammonium nitrate to create a small explosion to inflate air bags in a crash.
 But the chemical can become more volatile over time when exposed to moisture in the air and repeated high temperatures.
 The explosion can blow apart a metal canister and hurl shrapnel into the passenger compartment.

+“Left unrepaired, recalled Takata air bags are increasingly dangerous as the risk of an explosion rises as vehicles age,” Ann Carlson, acting administrator of the National Highway Traffic Safety Administration, said in a statement.
+“Every day that passes when you don’t get a recalled air bag replaced puts you and your family at greater risk of injury or death.”

+On Thursday, NHTSA urged all owners to check to see if their vehicles have an unrepaired Takata air bag recall.
+Drivers can go to https://www.nhtsa.gov/recalls and key in their 17-digit vehicle identification number to see if they have any open recalls.

-Potential for the dangerous malfunction led to the largest series of auto recalls in U.S. history, with at least 67 million inflators recalled.
+Potential for the dangerous malfunction led to the largest series of auto recalls in U.S. history, with at least 67 million Takata inflators recalled.
 The U.S. government says that millions have not been repaired.
 About 100 million inflators have been recalled worldwide.
+The exploding air bags sent Takata Corp. of Japan into bankruptcy.

 Most of the deaths have been in the U.S., but they also have occurred in Australia and Malaysia.